Reviews You Can Rely On

 Our Analysis and Test Results

 Sole Fitness and its associated brands (Spirit and XTerra) build some of the best treadmills on the market.
 Based out of Salt Lake City, Sole offers a full array of fitness machines for the professional and home exercise market.
 Sole says that the inspiration for the F80 was for hotel use, which feels apparent in many aspects of its design.
-It's easier than most to move around but far from portable.
+It's easier than most to move around, but far from portable.
 The machine feels commercial quality, operates without a subscription, and feels user-friendly.
 A 3.5 HP motor works well to power the 60" x 22" 2-ply silicone belt, while the incline motor struggles to make adjustments.
 Boasting a 350-pound weight limit, the steel-framed machine feels sturdy, yet the Cushion Flex Whisper deck provides comfortable dampening whether you run or walk.
-Sole's website claims, “The F80 treadmill offers an industry-leading aluminum frame,” but we verified the entirety of the frame on this model is actually made of steel.
+Sole's website claims, “The F80 treadmill offers an industry-leading aluminum frame,” but we verified that the entirety of the frame on this model is actually made of steel.
 The thin kick plates on the sides of the running surface are, however, made of aluminum.

 Our search for the best treadmill has filled our testing lab at times.
 The Sole F80 commercial-sized machine sometimes feels too large, and reaching the screen can be difficult for smaller users.